 We now know that our Milky Way Galaxy contains 100 billion stars and is one of perhaps two million galaxies in our universe.
 Does that science lessen our amazement that Earth is perfectly distanced from the sun?
 And that our immense oceans meet boundaries to our shores, perfectly managed by our moon?

 Our environment, apart from human destruction, contains the exact air, water, nutrients needed to sustain life.
 Some want to argue the chicken or the egg, saying we’re simply here because these conditions exist.
 However, is there not reason to wonder why we are so blessed?

-When a person recognizes an amazing gift, the beauty of nature, of the multitude of species of sea life, the creative diversity of plants and animals, the regenerative gaze of sunsets…it is natural to wonder did we just get lucky or have we been provided for?
+When a person recognizes an amazing gift, the beauty of nature, the multitude of species of sea life, the creative diversity of plants and animals, the regenerative gaze of sunsets…it is natural to wonder did we just get lucky or have we been provided for?

 Going further, what if the existence of God can not only be deduced intellectually, based on evidence surrounding us, but what if God is willing to be known on a personal level?
 Not elusive.

 Perhaps God never meant for us to go through this life alone, but in close connection to him, aware of his love.
 Perhaps he even discloses in concrete words what he is like, how he sees life, directing us toward greater fulfillment, greater emotional and intellectual resources, once we know him.

 A person does not need to trade their brain for their heart.
 God has provided compelling facts and reason to intelligently conclude faith in him is legitimate, even obvious.
-He also meets the deepest yearnings or our soul as nothing else can.
+He also meets the deepest yearnings of our soul as nothing else can.

 In this, God is also involved.
 God longs for you to know him, to experience the life he fully has designed for you.